 My studio address is The Stables Studios, Pouchen End Lane, Bourne End, Near Hemel Hempstead, HP1 2SA.
 Coming from A41 at Bourne End, beside the Gulf garage, there is a right hand lane ‘Winkwell’ it’s a bit narrow, but there are passing places.
 Go over the canal, carry straight on, under the railway bridge into Pouchen End Lane, up the hill, on your second left, there is a parking area signposted.
 You’ll see the studios in front of you from the carpark, to through the small side gate, I am in studio 4 the upstairs barn.
 Any problems give me a call 07976 700737… **PLEASE NOTE I HAVE MOVED FROM MY STUDIO, MY LAST DATE HERE WAS 31ST MARCH 2017** READ HERE FOR MORE INFO.

-If the weather is fine, there is seating and some lovely views and animals to watch in the Stables grounds.
+If I’m doing an all day workshop, what do I do about lunch?!
+There are a number of options… If the weather is fine, there is seating and some lovely views and animals to watch in the Stables grounds.
 You can bring your own packed lunch, or, we can have lunch delivered as long as pre-booked (if the weather isn’t great, we will be eating in the studio!)
 Alternatively, there is a lovely canal side pub The Three Horseshoes just down the road, where lunch could be arranged too.
 In addition, there are a number of local shops and cafes just a short drive away.
 (Tea, coffee, and light refreshments will be supplied throughout the day.)
 We can clarify lunch plans when booking.

 Question not answered above?
 Contact me and ask! email@example.com / 07976 700737 I am not always able to reply straight away, but will answer as quickly as possible!